 The Internet is like the front door of your house or office building.
 Wi-Fi is like the doors between different rooms within that building.

 When you’re stuck inside – that’s to say you can’t get online – you need to fix the right door or doors.
 Banging on a random one just because it’s close by won’t cut it.

 OK, now that we’ve gotten Wi-Fi vs. Internet sorted out, here’s something that can be confusing: Cellular Internet.
 Is it Wi-Fi?
 Well maybe.

 Cellular Internet and Wi-Fi and mobile hotspot

 The cellular Internet is interesting because you use a wireless connection to access the Internet directly on a mobile device — your phone.
-But it’s quite simple.
+But it’s pretty simple.